Cowlitz River: Dams

 The Cowlitz River has three major hydroelectric dams, with several small-scale hydropower and sediment retention structures within the Cowlitz Basin.

 The Cowlitz Falls Project is a 70 megawatt hydroelectric dam built in the early 1990s and completed in 1994.
 The dam is 140 ft high and 700 ft wide.
 The Cowlitz Falls Project produces on average 260 GWh annually for Lewis County PUD.
 Its reservoir, Lake Scanewa, is located at the confluence of the Cowlitz and Cispus Rivers downstream of Randle.

 Mossyrock Dam began generating power for Tacoma City Light in 1968.
 It rises 605 ft from bedrock and created the 23 mi long Riffe Lake (previously Davisson Reservoir).
 It is the highest dam in the Pacific Northwest.
 The dam is named for the nearby city of Mossyrock, and the lake for the town of Riffe, which, along with Kosmos, was destroyed by the flooding of the Cowlitz River valley above the dam.

 The Mayfield Dam is 850 ft long and 185 ft high.
 An 860 ft tunnel connects the reservoir to the powerhouse.
 The dam began producing electricity in 1963.
 Mayfield Lake offers many recreational opportunities: there are several county and state parks and the lake is below the Mossyrock Dam.
 The modulated inflow from the Mossyrock Dam allows Mayfield Lake to maintain a water level that rarely fluctuates more than a few feet.
 It is located several miles downstream of Mossyrock.

 Packwood Lake was dammed in 1964 by the Washington Public Power Supply System (now called Energy Northwest).
 The dam holds back the lake (previously held back by an ancient landslide), redirecting streamflow to a 27 megawatt hydroelectric generator in the Cowlitz River valley floor 2,000 feet (600 m) below just outside the town of Packwood.
 When designing and building the dam, care was taken so as not to affect the abundant wildlife of the lake and surrounding area: the dam raised the water level by only a few feet.

-A serious side effect of the Mount St. Helens 1980 eruption has been the downstream movement of enormous amounts of sediment through the North Fork Toutle River.
-After the eruption, river-borne sediment increased over five thousand-fold, making the Toutle River one of the most sediment-laden rivers in the world.
+A serious side effect of the Mount St. Helens 1980 eruption has been the annual downstream movement of an average of 3 million tons of sediment through the North Fork Toutle River.
+The rate is 10 times pre-eruption levels.
 The Toutle River Sediment Retention Structure was constructed to trap this sediment before it was carried farther downstream, where it could clog the river channel, exacerbate floods along the lower Toutle and Cowlitz Rivers, and fill the Columbia River shipping channel, which still requires periodic dredging.
 An overflow channel has been added to divert lahars around the dam.
+As of 2025, the efficiency of the retention dam in capturing ash sediment has fallen from 80% to 20%.
+Downstream communities, such as Castle Rock, Longview, and Toutle, have seen increasing contamination in their water supply and difficulties in maintaining water infrastructure due to the subsequent increase of downstream sediment.